Virginia G. Piper Charitable Trust

 Overview

 Founded in 1995 through the estate of Virginia Galliher Piper and beginning grantmaking in 2000, the Virginia G. Piper Charitable Trust has invested over $764 million in Maricopa County nonprofits, marking its 10,000th grant in 2025 during its 25th anniversary year.
-With net assets of approximately $426 million as of March 2024, the Trust operates as one of Arizona's largest private charitable foundations.
-The organization's mission honors its founder's commitment by "supporting organizations that enrich health, well-being, and opportunity for the people of Maricopa County, Arizona."
-The Trust emphasizes relationship-based grantmaking, with staff working closely with potential grantees throughout the process.
-Recent years saw elevated giving ($72 million over FY2023-2024) in response to pandemic impacts, with plans to return to a normalized annual budget of $20-22 million.
+With net assets of approximately $442.7 million (2024), the Trust operates as one of Arizona's largest private charitable foundations.
+The organisation's mission honours its founder's commitment by "supporting organisations that enrich health, well-being, and opportunity for the people of Maricopa County, Arizona."
+The Trust emphasises relationship-based grantmaking, with staff working closely with potential grantees throughout the process.

 Funding Priorities